AppleBoiy/cms-ubuntu20.04/README.md

     sudo python3.6 -m pip install -r requirements.txt --no-use-pep517
     ```

-   Make sure to install the required packages for your specific CMS.
+   Make sure to install the required packages for your CMS.

 ---